Pulkit-Pandey-09/MY-DS-ALGO-CODES/README.md

 # MY CODES
-This repository contains all my ds/algo codes.
+This repository contains all my data structures and algorithms problems codes.